 - Brazilian Jiu-Jitsu (BJJ) is effective in one-on-one combat, even against larger and heavier opponents, due to the effectiveness of chokes and other techniques.

-- The use of Wrestling and Judo effectively in BJJ will aid in taking down the attacker and controlling the fight on the ground.
+- Using Wrestling and Judo effectively in BJJ will aid in taking down the attacker and controlling the fight on the ground.

 - A jiu-jitsu fighter spends many hours drilling and sharpening his submission techniques on the mats.
 Then, as a result, he’ll use the proper submission at the right time to end the fight.